Início > Blogue > Melhores Práticas para Projetar Códigos QR de RA

 Métrica What It Reveals Action to Take

-Time-of-day peaks When users engage most Adjust display timing for peak hours
+Time-of-day activity When users engage most Adjust display timing for peak hours

-Geographic hotspots Where scans occur Focus efforts on high-performing areas
+Geographic hotspots Where scans occur Focus resources on high-performing areas

-Post-scan conversion User actions after scanning Simplify landing pages or clarify offers
+Post-scan conversion User actions after scanning Simplify landing pages or clarify the offer

 Mobile-Optimized Design

-Make sure interactive elements, like buttons or calls-to-action (CTAs), are easy to tap.
-Place them in thumb-friendly areas – typically the center and lower portions of the screen.
-Buttons should be at least 44×44 pixels with enough space between them to avoid accidental clicks.
+Interactive elements like buttons and calls-to-action should be at least 44×44 pixels and placed in thumb-friendly areas – the center and lower portions of the screen.
+Leave enough space between tap targets to prevent accidental presses.

 Clear Instructions for AR Content